cburschka/lyx/development/Win32/aspell/Readme.txt

 Aspell on Windows

-You need cmake and cygwin.
+You need cmake and cygwin (with Unix line endings!!).

 - check out the latest CVS version: http://savannah.gnu.org/cvs/?group=aspell

+- first build with cygwin to autogenerate all required  files:
+  ./autogen
+  ./configure
+  ./make

-- copy the files from the LyX SVN to the other files in the win32 folder of aspell
+- copy the files from the LyX SVN aspell/win32

 - with cygwin patch aspell, call in aspell/: patch -p0 -i win32/win32-aspell.patch

-- generate missing source files with cygwin:
-    ./autogen

 - make a separate build directory and run on a standard Windows command promp